8 top CIO trends and priorities for 2023

 "In our experience, most enterprises are running multiple parallel initiatives on the future state of technology services, ranging from operational efficiencies to the metaverse environment," Apshankar said.

 In vetting these new technologies, CIOs will need to consider the potential they offer for cost savings and new monetization opportunities related to offering better customer experiences.
 But this can be a tricky balancing act.

 "When businesses focus on multiple technology initiatives, they lose momentum and efficiencies," Apshankar said.
 The CIO needs to direct the enterprise's resources so that all these technology initiatives are seamlessly interwoven and implemented before they lose their impact.

-At the same time, the uncertain economic climate will spur CIOs to prioritize cost management initiatives in 2022, including cloud spend analysis and ROI analysis.
+At the same time, the current economic turmoil -- including layoffs and lowered predictions for tech spending -- is spurring CIOs to prioritize cost management initiatives in 2023.
+Top of the list: cloud spend analysis and ROI analysis.

 4. Using the cloud for core business applications

 Early cloud implementations typically involved cutting-edge new applications, and now the rest of the enterprise is starting to catch up, said Colin Dawes, chief solutions architect at Syntax, an IT consultancy service.

 "For the year 2023, CIOs will encourage increased adoption of the cloud for the core business applications of CRM, supply chain management, ERP, human resources management systems and other line-of-business applications, which is a change from the cautious approach of years past," Dawes said.

 At the same time, applications focused on new technology and digital transformation, such as IoT, will increasingly go cloud native, in tandem with a cloud-first mentality for business analytics.